makeswift/makeswift-mini/README.md

 We expect this assignment to take about 3-4 hours. **The timeframe is intentionally tight** - we don't expect candidates to finish everything perfectly.
 Focus on demonstrating your approach to the core challenges and document what you would do with more time.

 You're encouraged to use any tools that help you be productive during the take-home assignment, including AI coding assistants like Claude Code.
+However, please note that in a follow-up interview, we will evaluate your ability to reason through and explain your solution without these tools, so make sure you understand your implementation thoroughly.

+We expect to be able to run your submission, so please ensure your code is functional.

+This assignment is purposefully open-ended.
+We will evaluate your submission holistically.
 The goal is to see how you approach complex problems, architect solutions, and communicate your design decisions.

 ## Questions?